sharpmachine/jesseckuntz.com/content/index.md

 				<img src="themes/smm/img/jesse.jpg" class="img-responsive" alt="Jesse Kade" width="1110" height="1110">
 			</div>
 			<div class="col-sm-6">
 				<p>User experience designer with background in web-based products using user-centered design principles.
-I'm obsessed with building cool things with amazing people.
+I'm obsessed with building cool things with great people.
 When you surround yourself with great people, great things happen.</p>
 				<p>Currently a UX team of one with Noble Software Group.
 I'm responsible for doing user research, usability testing, information architecture, interaction design, prototyping, and working with the back-end team to ship, all in a never-ending iterative loop.</p>
 				<p>From Jan.
 2010 to Jan.
 2015 I owned Sharp Machine Media – a branding, strategy and design agency.
 My client-facing responsibilities included UX design and UI development.</p>
-				<p>Besides that, I'm married to an amazing South African swimmer and we have our first child, a son, due in August.
+				<p>Besides that, I'm married to an amazing South African swimmer and we had our first child, a son, this August (his name is also August).
 We will be relocating to Seattle in the next 4-6 months.</p>
 			</div>
 		</div>
 	</div>